enparadigm/sharpsell-documentations/sdk_docs/platform/android/using-sharpsell-android.md

 #### Custom Marketing Collateral Directory Screen
 Sharpsell also has the ability to open a specific marketing collateral directory directly without going through the marketing collateral screen.
-To open the custom mappped directory screen from your app use the below function (all we need to do is add an entry point along with the 'mcDirectory' route)
+To open the custom mapped directory screen from your app use the below function (all we need to do is add an entry point along with the 'mcDirectory' route)

 :::info